 Check for High Water Pressure or Wreck Fixtures and Appliances

 High water pressure can harm pipes, connections, and appliances.
 It also creates water hammer and waste massive amounts of water.
 Checking for high water pressure is an often overlooked maintenance item, and one that’s easy enough to perform.
-A new pressure-reducing valve and a simple pressure gauge like this one that hooks up to a spigot or laundry tub faucet are both available at home centers.
+A new pressure-reducing valve and a simple pressure gauge can hook up to a spigot or laundry tub faucet.

 Winterize Your Gas Grill